Acadele: Background and composition

 "Acadele" was written by Delia and Alex Cotoi, while production was handled by Cotoi.
 It was made available for digital download on 5 November 2018 by Cat Music.
 Musically, "Acadele" is a trap song and is a departure from Delia's previous pop music.
 Its lyrics contain several subtexts and connotations, with the singer saying: "Many people have read behind the lines and each understood the text differently, [...] it has some accents you either catch or not.
 Or you're just thinking about sugar."
 Apart from the track's candy theme, the song discusses women's predisposition to diets and features a female empowerment message towards "voluptuous women with attitude".

 Known as a supporter of LGBT rights, Delia references the controversy around the LGBT community in Romania by repeating "Boicot, boicot" ("boycott, boycott") throughout "Acadele".
-She further alludes to the 2018 Romanian constitutional referendum regarding the constitutional definition of marriage in the line: "În dulcele stil clasic şi deloc tradiţional/Noi n-o ardem în plastic, noi facem totul natural" ("In the sweets, classic style and not at all traditional/We don't [do it] in plastic, we do everything natural").
+She further alludes to the 2018 Romanian constitutional referendum regarding the constitutional definition of marriage in the line: "În dulcele stil clasic și deloc tradițional/Noi n-o ardem în plastic, noi facem totul natural" ("In the sweets, classic style and not at all traditional/We don't [do it] in plastic, we do everything natural").